-Coordinated strikes likely to hit primary and secondary schools next year
+Education Minister Chris Hipkins says teachers keep asking for more

 "A smaller class would be very helpful because managing 28 students, especially if you are new to it, can be difficult at times."

-Earlier teachers rallying on an Auckland street corner were unimpressed by the Government's latest $700 million pay offer, saying they still want action on workload and class sizes.
+Earlier teachers rallying on an Auckland street corner were unimpressed by the Government's latest $700m pay offer, saying they still want action on workload and class sizes.

 None of the 50 teachers and supporters at a rally on the corner of Karangahape and Ponsonby Rds thought last Thursday's pay offer from the Ministry of Education was enough.